A new model for for meeting today's challenges

 Every investment has an impact.
 The question is, will the impact be positive or negative, and will it complement or contradict your philanthropic goals?

-Our local impact investments pursue opportunities that return both financial and social gains – right here at home.
-In 2015, we began making low-interest loans which now total over $21 million in capital deployed.
-Funds are loaned to nonprofits and businesses working towards solutions on social and environmental challenges while spurring economic growth on key issues in our community.
-Unlike traditional philanthropy which typically relies on grants, our impact investments are structured as flexible, cost-effective loans that are expected to be paid back, thus recycling the dollars to consistently fund new initiatives into the future.
+Our local impact investments, in the form of low-interest loans, pursue opportunities that return financial and social gains, right here at home.
+In 2015, we began making low-interest loans which now total over $16.2 million in capital deployed.
+Funds are loaned to nonprofits and businesses working towards solutions to social and environmental challenges while spurring economic growth on key issues in our community.
+Unlike traditional philanthropy, which typically relies on grants, our impact investments are structured as flexible, cost-effective loans that are expected to be paid back, thus recycling the dollars to consistently fund new initiatives into the future.

 Putting New Capital to Work